davidusb-geek/emhass-add-on/README.md

     - Click the cog icon ⚙️  to enter the emhass configuration page
     - Insert your user-specific parameters
     - Insert your user specific parameters
-      - For users who wish to use `Solcast` or `Forecast.Solar` insert your secrets in the Home Assistant EMHASS configuration page, under `Show unused optional configuration options`.
-(E.g: `localhost:8123/hassio/addon/emhass/config`)
+      - For users who wish to use `Solcast` or `Forecast.Solar` insert your secrets in the Home Assistant EMHASS configuration page, under `Show unused optional configuration options` (e.g., `localhost:8123/hassio/addon/emhass/config`).

 <details>